Sarkar22/Wheel-of-Fortune/README.md

 # Wheel-of-Fortune

-Final Project of the Python Classes and Inheritance.
+As part of the final Project of the Python Classes and Inheritance implemented a simplied version of the ***Wheel of Fortune***.
 This course is part of the Python 3 Programming Specialization offer by University of Michigan in Coursera.
 You can find more information at: https://www.coursera.org/learn/python-classes-inheritance/home/welcome

-## More details about the game:
+## Details about the game:
 This project will take you through the process of implementing a simplified version of the game Wheel of Fortune.

 Here are the rules of our game: